-The Best Cordless Vacuums of 2019
+The Best Cordless Vacuums of 2021

 When you combine these aspects, we consider this cordless a great value pick.

-When we test cordless vacuums, we’re looking for long battery life, ease of use, and powerful suction.
+When we test battery-powered vacuums, we’re looking for longevity, ease of use, and powerful suction.
 To test battery life, we charge each model for 24 hours.
 Once charged, each vacuum is run at its highest settings and timed until it stops working.
 If the vacuum doesn't meet its manufacturer's advertised claim about its total runtime, we take note and adjust our expectations to see if, under laboratory conditions, the vacuum can still adequately do its job.

 Cleaning shouldn't be complicated, so we take note of how intuitive the design of the vacuum is: Can we figure out how to use it without opening its manual?
 We also consider the little things: how easy it is to use; and how quickly we can change a vacuum's attachments, plug in the charger, store it, or empty its dirt bin.